tsw-apropos/qmarxantoolbox/README.md

 [Marxan](https://marxansolutions.org/) is one of the leading conservation tools in the world.
 Marxan is designed as a decision support tool which asks the question, "How can I meet these targets efficiently?".
 Marxan uses spatial data in a non-spatial environment to test many different solutions to find near-optimal solutions to the before stated question.
 The QMarxan Toolbox for QGIS 3 and above provides a series of tools to generate convert spatial data into a format that Marxan can understand and use.
 The QMarxan Toolbox also provides tools to assist in the calibration of your Marxan analysis.

+As of 2025-12-19, this project will no longer be actively maintained by the author; if you wish to make improvements to the project, please make a pull request or feel free to fork the project you would like to do so.

 ## Overview

 The QMarxan Toolbox is a QGIS plugin that provides a set of processing tools for QGIS 3.x for Marxan data preparation, export to Marxan, calibration and analysis of results.
 The underlying algorithms for the QMarxan Toolbox come from the now retired QMarxanZ project.
 The current version is 2.0.3.